-Use of suitable, good quality adult headphones is important to ensure Sound Scouts test results are accurate.
+The use of suitable, good quality adult headphones is vital to ensure the Sound Scouts test results are reliable.

 Choosing the right headphones

 Choosing the right headphones and using them in the correct way is an important part of ensuring a reliable result when screening with Sound Scouts.